hANSIc99/Pythonic/DOKU.md

 <img src="https://github.com/hANSIc99/Pythonic/blob/master/src/Pythonic/public_html/static/ProcessPipe.png" alt="Scheduler">

 The *Process Pipe* executes an infinite loop.
 In contrast to *Generic Process* additional activations of the *Process Pipe* element won't cause the creation of additional instances.
-The payload of activation can be processed within the loop.
+The payload of subsequent activations can be processed within the loop.

+Intendet use:
-Stream processing
+- Stream processing
-Long running processes
+- Long running processes
-Machine learning
+- Machine learning
-Feed diffrent data to the same process
+- Feed process with varying data